 - an internal audit department that reports directly to the board of directors (see Article 33 of the Banking Ordinance on delegation of the responsibilities of the internal audit department);

-- risk management that is independent of the management responsible for the operational business;
+- risk management that is independent of management responsible for the operational business;

 - an audit committee of the board of directors; and

-- appropriate procedures by which employees can report violations of the Banking Act and the CRR.
+- appropriate procedures by which employees can report violations of the BA and the CRR.

-The distribution of functions between the board of directors and the general management must guarantee proper monitoring of business conduct (Article 22, Paragraph 4, BA).
-The board of directors is responsible for the overall direction, supervision and control of the bank or investment firm (for details, see Article 23, Paragraph 2, BA).
+The distribution of functions between the board of directors and the general management must guarantee proper monitoring of business conduct.19 The board of directors is responsible for the overall direction, supervision and control of the bank or investment firm.20

 Remuneration and bonus system